Multimodal Peer Review Simulation with Actionable To-Do Recommendations for Community-Aware Manuscript Revisions: Experiments

 \paragraph{Usefulness} We further evaluate the usefulness of our peer review simulation by comparing the proposed to-do list feedback with traditional plain text comments.
 Five human researchers assessed reviews for 30 research papers, annotating the number of actionable improvements derived from each review type.
 Results show that the to‑do list feedback increases the number of actionable items by \textbf{57.6\%}.
-On average, the to‑do approach yields five actionable items, compared to only two in plain reviews, which can be attributed to the clear action structure and reference locator in the proposed to-do format.
-These findings demonstrate the practical benefits of the proposed system in real-world academic applications.
+On average, the to‑do approach yields five actionable items, compared to only two in plain reviews, which can be attributed to the clear action structure and reference locator in the proposed to-do format, carrying practical benefits in academic writing.